yunkunrao/tendermint.com/src/content/docs/index.md

 # Documentation

-Start at the [Tendermint Internals Introduction](/docs/internals/introduction) if you're new.
+Start at the <router-link to="/docs/internals/introduction">Tendermint Internals Introduction</router-link> if you're new.

 Otherwise, find more goodies on this page!

 ## How-To Guides

-Get started building your TMSP application or server by reading the [application developer's guide](/docs/guides/app-development).
+Get started building your TMSP application or server by reading the <router-link to="/docs/guides/app-development">App Development</router-link> guide.

-To learn about integrating with clients, see the [application architecture guide](/docs/guides/app-architecture).
+To learn about integrating with clients, see the <router-link to="/docs/guides/app-architecture">App Architecure</router-link> guide.

-See [example applications](/ecosystem) for motivation and inspiration!
+See Tendermint's <router-link to="/ecosystem">Software Ecosystem</router-link> for motivation and inspiration!